 Insurance companies use different formulas to calculate the risk of their policyholders.
 Using Jerry to review quotes from multiple providers is the best way to find cheap car insurance that meets your needs.

 Comparing offers from multiple providers is the best way to find the right coverage at the right price.
 It all comes down to the factors that influence insurance premiums.

 Most insurers consider things like where you live, how old you are, what car you drive, your driving history, and even your credit score.
 It’s their way of figuring out how ‘high risk’ you are as a driver.
 And if they decide you’re unlikely to get into an accident or file a claim, you’ll end up with a cheaper premium.

 But here’s the thing: each insurance company uses its own formula to calculate this risk.
-They each weigh the factors a little differently, which means they’ll each rate you a little differently.
+They each weigh the factors a little differently—and that means they’ll each rate you a little differently.